lcandy2/container-ui/README.md

 For issues and feature requests:
 - **GitHub Issues**: [https://github.com/lcandy2/container-ui/issues](https://github.com/lcandy2/container-ui/issues)
-- **Troubleshooting**: Check the built-in error messages and alerts
+- **Troubleshooting**: Check the built-in error messages and alerts in each view
 - **CLI Integration**: Review system logs for container tool issues
 - **System Status**: Use the System tab for runtime diagnostics